spendyaala/hands-on-labs-aws-dms-redis/Labs/lab7/README.md

 * Monitoring CloudWatch logs during migration.
 * Monitoring migration progress

+## Premise
+The migration task that you have configured in the previous exercise, is going to be kicked-off in this exercise.
+You will run the migration task and see it in action by monitoring it via Cloudwatch logs.

 ## Hands-on lab exercise steps

 1. All that it takes now to run a job is simply to click “Restart/Resume” button.